wangziqi2013/wangziqi2013.github.io/_posts/2018-03-20-Improving-the-Perf-of-OCC-Algo-through-TS-and-Ver.markdown

 of (bt + 1).
 After the write back, the global timestamp is atomically incremented.
 Consistency is preserved because transactions spawned after this point will see fully committed write sets.

-Note that the above techinique only applies to serial validation and write phase.
+Note that the above technique only applies to serial validation and write phase.
 If multiple instances of write backs are present, they may obtain the same ct' and hence use the same commit timestamp (ct' + 1).
 The completion of any write back will increment the global timestamp counter, publicizing all concurrently committing write sets even if they may have not been fully committed.